Nwafor Orizu: Background

 Orizu was born in 1914 into the royal house of Nnewi, Anambra State, in southeast Nigeria, a son of Eze Ugbonyamba, Igwe Orizu I. Orizu went to the United States in 1939, earning a degree in government at Ohio State University and an M.A. degree at Columbia University.

 He was an advocate of the "horizontal", broad system of American education, as opposed to the narrow "perpendicular" British system, and earned the nickname "Orizontal", a play on his name and a reference to his constant discussion of the theme.

 As discussed in his 1944 book, Without Bitterness, he was a passionate advocate of introducing the American system to Nigeria.

 He established The American Council on African Education (ACAE), which obtained numerous tuition scholarships from American sources for the benefit of African students.

 Around 1949, Orizu bought the Enitona High School and Enitona printing press from a supporter for only £500, which he borrowed.
 Another supporter sold him a luxury bus on an installment plan.
 He established a newspaper known as The West Africa Examiner and became the managing director, while M. C. K. Ajuluchukwu was the editor.

 Orizu went to Enugu to console the striking miners after the shooting of 21 miners on 18 November 1949.

 Possibly in reaction to a fiery speech that he made there, the British colonial authorities sentenced him to seven years in jail for allegedly misappropriating the funds of the ACAE.
 But later Roy Wilkins, chairman of ACAE in the US, wrote a letter to Nnamdi Azikiwe ("Zik") exonerating Dr Nwafor Orizu of any financial impropriety.

-Prison sentence
+Acting President of Nigeria

+Nwafor Orizu served as acting president of Nigeria from October 1965 to January 16, 1966, a period of 3 months.

+British Political Incarceration

-In September 1953, Orizu was convicted by a Nigerian magistrate on seven counts of fraud and theft of funds intended for student scholarships at American universities.
+However, Orizu faced legal troubles when accusations of fraud surfaced, involving £32,000.
+In September 1953, he was convicted by a Nigerian magistrate on seven counts of fraud and theft of funds intended for student scholarships at American universities.
 He was later subsequently sentenced to seven years in prison.